 The other day, I walked into two random taverns and found myself wedged between two wide-screen TVs and their blaring sports blather.
 I was struck by the fact that – in millions of identical places… just about the last public places allowed – no valid data is transmitted every day all year long.

 It is time we started reasoning like adults.
 We could begin by forcing the media to retrieve like good bird dogs our social truths in all their complexity.

 17. Self-lies are the most insidious.
-They can take any form described above, but should be listed separately.
+They can take any form described above but should be listed separately.

-Knowledge is wealth.
-Lying is theft.
+Knowledge is wealth; lying is theft.
 What would weapon mentality have you do?
 Do the opposite.

-He believed that people should make impossible demands upon themselves in order to learn from their mistakes.
+He believed that people should make impossible demands on themselves in order to learn from their mistakes.
 According to him, politics offer the supreme challenge to moral beings: the same way tightrope walking offers more challenge than strolling down a boulevard.
 Heightened risk makes the business more interesting.
 Besides, who is supposed to run our politics?
 Crooks?